 This edition will address a single question we've gotten because, well, we've gotten the question a few times and it will take a bit to clearly respond.
 That question revolves around the proposed Cibolo Parkway, a locally funded project in Cibolo.
 The question goes something like this:

-We do not want a toll road in Cibolo.
-Why is this happening and why is TxDOT involved with it?
+Why is a toll road happening in Cibolo and why is TxDOT involved with it?

 - some folks from the Cibolo area